Ebuube/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file 7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello.

+The file 8-James_Bond  sets the permission to the file hello as follows:
+	Owner: no permission at all

+	Group: no permission at all

+	Other users: all the permissions